stackotter/swift-arg-parser/Sources/ArgumentParser/Documentation.docc/Articles/Validation.md

 ## Handling Post-Validation Errors

-The ``ValidationError`` type is a special `ArgumentParser` error — a validation error's message is always accompanied by an appropriate usage string.
+The ``ValidationError`` type is a special `StackOtterArgParser` error — a validation error's message is always accompanied by an appropriate usage string.
 You can throw other errors, from either the `validate()` or `run()` method to indicate that something has gone wrong that isn't validation-specific.
 Errors that conform to `CustomStringConvertible` or `LocalizedError` provide the best experience for users.

 ```swift
 struct LineCount: ParsableCommand {